 - Use one hand to hold the crust’s top-side together to keep it from breaking

 - Use the other hand to gently saw through the bread.
-Don’t press too hard on the knife, because that will break the crust
+Don’t press hard on the knife, because that will break the crust

-- Cut slices about half an inch thick and don’t go thinner, to prevent them from falling apart
+- Cut slices about 1/2 to 3/4-inch thick.
+Don’t go thinner to prevent them from falling apart

-- Store the loaf cut side down, to keep moisture inside the bread
+- Store the loaf cut side down in a bread box, to keep moisture inside the bread

 Slicing bread yourself at home is worth the extra effort.
-The crust seals the bread and keeps moisture and flavor inside.
+The crust keeps moisture and flavor inside.
 That's why buying a bread loaf is always better than buying sliced bread.
-The only reason why pre-sliced bread from grocery stores stays humid is that it's full of artificial preservatives.
-Just look at the ingredient list.
-A good artisan bread loaf, on the other hand, stays chewy and tasty without all that artificial stuff.
+Sliced bread from grocery stores is loaded with chemicals to keep it moist.
+Just look at its ingredient list.
+A good artisan bread loaf, on the other hand, stays chewy and tasty without all the artificial stuff.

-What you may be missing now for more practice is authentic crusty German bread.
-At BreadVillage we sell it online and deliver nationwide.
-You can place your order here -> https://breadvillage.com/collections/all
+In case you are missing crusty bread to practice, we have your back.
+We sell online and deliver nationwide.
+You can place your order here -> https://breadvillage.com